Every good retailer will use Scarcity messaging at one point. Here’s how you can use it too.

-In 2015, a businessman by the name of Martin Shkreli bought a copy of a Wu-Tang Clan album for the exceptional price of 2 million dollars.
-You might ask yourself, why would someone buy a rap album for that ridiculous price?
+Back in 2015, a businessman by the name of Martin Shkreli bought a copy of a Wu-Tang Clan album for the exceptional price of 2 million dollars.
+Now you might ask yourself, why would someone buy a rap album for such a ridiculous price?

-Well, first off, Wu-Tang Clan is a famous rap group from the United States and they have sold gold and platinum albums since they started in 1991.
+Well, first off, Wu-Tang Clan is a famous rap group from the United States who have sold gold and platinum albums since their genesis in 1991.

-All in all, the reason scarcity messages trigger us is that we perceive things as more desirable when there is a possibility we can’t acquire it.
+The reason scarcity messages trigger us is that we perceive things as more desirable when there is a possibility we can’t acquire it.
 Haven’t you heard?
 You always want what you can’t have.
 This is part of the nuances of marketing psychology.

-So why is it that we want the things we can’t have?
-Or, more specific, the things that only a select amount of people have?
+Why is it that we want the things we can’t have?
+Or, more specifically, the things that only a select amount of people have?
 We've already discussed the inner-workings of social proof, discovering cases of when it works and when it doesn't.

 This week, I'm introducing another crowd favorite that acts simultaneously as social proof’s opposite and close cousin: Scarcity Marketing.
-Together, we’ll explore the many faces of the mighty scarcity, its strengths and weaknesses, and how you can use it most effectively in your marketing strategy.
+Together, we’ll explore the many faces of the mighty scarcity principle, its strengths and weaknesses, and how you can use it most effectively in your marketing strategy.
 Let's jump straight in.

 BE QUICK, WE’RE ALMOST OUT OF SEATS!
 THIS DEAL LASTS UNTIL THE END OF THE DAY!
 THIS IS A LIMITED EDITION SHOE!

-Well, each of these sentences differs slightly in the type of scarcity they are leveraging.
+Well, each of these sentences differs slightly in the type of scarcity they leverage.
 When it comes down to it, there are four types of scarcity that can be used in different situations:

 Some products have a price-tag that almost makes you gag when you see the number of digits.